Ariprizole, tablets 10 mg 30 pcs

 Cardiovascular system disorders:

-infrequent – tachycardia*, orthostatic hypotension*.
+uncommon – tachycardia*, orthostatic hypotension*.

 Gastrointestinal disorders:

-frequent – dyspepsia, vomiting, nausea, constipation, hypersecretion of saliva.
+often – dyspepsia, vomiting, nausea, constipation, hypersecretion of saliva.

-General disorders:
+General violations:

-Postmarketing surveillance
+Post-marketing surveillance

-Hematopoietic organs: leukopenia, neutropenia, thrombocytopenia.
+From the hematopoietic organs: leukopenia, neutropenia, thrombocytopenia.

-From the endocrine system: Hyperglycemia, diabetes mellitus, diabetic ketoacidosis, diabetic hyperosmolar coma.
+From the endocrine system: hyperglycemia, diabetes mellitus, diabetic ketoacidosis, diabetic hyperosmolar coma.

-Involved respiratory system: oropharyngeal spasm, laryngospasm, aspiration pneumonia.
+From the respiratory system: oropharyngeal spasm, laryngospasm, aspiration pneumonia.

-Skin and subcutaneous tissues: rash, photosensitivity, alopecia, hyperhidrosis.
+From the skin and subcutaneous tissues: rash, photosensitivity, alopecia, hyperhidrosis.

-Side of the urinary system: urinary incontinence, urinary retention.
+From the urinary system: urinary incontinence, urinary retention.

 From the reproductive system: priapism.